a3-us-army/USA-Core/README.md

 - /mos-list - The MOS listings.
 - /recruitment-message - The recruitment message.
 - /staff-list - The people who hold the power in CAG
+- /list-links - List all of the shortened links.

 ## Fun Commands: